koenrane/KR-new-site/content/many-arguments-for-ai-x-risk-are-wrong.md

 I maintain that there isn't good evidence/argumentation for threat models like "future LLMs will _autonomously_ constitute an existential risk, even without being prompted towards a large-scale task."
 These models seem somewhat pervasive, and so I will argue against them.

-There are a million different arguments for doom.
-I can't address them all, but I think most are wrong and am happy to dismantle any particular argument (in person; I do not commit to replying to comments here).
+I cannot address each of the million arguments for doom, but I think most are wrong and am happy to dismantle any particular argument (in person; I do not commit to replying to comments here).

 Much of my position is summarized by [my review](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities?commentId=B4poSMfRteggYWpv7) of Yudkowsky's [AGI Ruin: A List of Lethalities](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/?commentId=B4poSMfRteggYWpv7):